archatelain/code-for-eco-532/poly.md

 ## II.
 Exploring a Dataset

 We are now ready to work with a real data set and explore stata's functionalities.
 We will work with the Social, Political and Economic Event
 Database Project (SPEED).
-Create a folder named "social_unrest_project" in your main directory.
-We will work in this subdirectory for part II.
+We will work in the subdirectory "social_unrest_project" for part II.

 To follow along, please create a do-file "part_2_explanations.do" and save it in "./social_unrest_project/codes/".